shoui520/shoui520.github.io/docs/faq.md

 Laptop and video player
 ### When is hiragana, katakana and kanji used?
 Go learn with immersion.
 Please note that the usages of these are not consistent.
 So I can’t really say for sure.
-Hiragana is used for words not written in kanji (such as こと which also has a kanji form 事), whatever sticks out at the end of a verb (e.g. 味わう, 掛ける. 怯む), things like “だろう, でしょう”, particles (such as を、の、は、に、が、で etc.), someones name (like ゆみ, this can also be in kanji too because like I said it’s not consistent).
+Hiragana is used for words not written in kanji (such as こと which also has a kanji form 事), whatever sticks out at the end of a verb (e.g. 味わう, 掛ける. 怯む), things like “だろう, でしょう”, particles (such as を、の、は、に、が、で etc.), someone's name (like ゆみ, this can also be in kanji too because like I said it’s not consistent).
 Katakana is mainly used for foreign/imported words such as コミュニケーション (communication from English), レントゲン (Röntgen from German), オブラート (oblaat from Dutch).
 But katakana is used in 擬音語 (*giongo*, onomatopoeic word).
 There are a lot of these in Japanese.
 But not all giongo are written in katakana, things like あっさり are almost always in hiragana, things like ゴワゴワ are more likely to be in katakana.
 A change in nuance perhaps?
 Katakana can also be used for foreign names.
 Kanji is used when it is used.
 Yes.
 Kanji is used when it’s used.
 I recommend you just learn the usages through immersion.
 I have a picture in [the guide](/guide) about these writing systems too by the way.
 ### Why is WaniKani bad?
 It forces you to go in a specific order and at a specific pace.
 The SRS is poor and offers no customisation.
 You don’t learn with compelling content, instead you learn with whatever watered-down JSL stuff they throw in front of you.
 And it’s paid.
 Why would you pay to learn Japanese?
 It isn't a paid endeavour.
 I haven’t spent a penny on Japanese.
 It's a glorified textbook.
 They put you through an RTK-style tedious 2000 kanji learning process, only that they add readings to it, I guess the people over at Tofugu didn't realise learning readings in isolation is pretty much useless.